Tattomoosa/gd-submodules/addons/gd-submodules/README.md

 ## Limitations

 Plugins that are stored at their repo root (instead of within `./addons/`) are not currently supported.
+(Support planned)

-(Support planned) Plugins which use but don't properly ignore development dependencies in their archive will list those dependencies as available plugins.
-They can still be installed independently
+Plugins which use but don't properly ignore development dependencies in their archive will list those dependencies as available plugins.
+In this case, instead of installing all plugins in the archive, open the repo in the settings and install only the plugins you actually want.

 Cannot be used to install GDExtensions.
 Since those require a build-step they cannot be installed via submodule.
 (No support planned, out of scope)